 Whilst this might be appropriate for the functional task of writing home to estranged parents, in other settings it seemed a missed opportunity to explore inner space.
 It was also quite unsatisfying (and unedifying) that matters such as the emotional changes brought on by the start of hormone treatment, or an existential crisis, were dismissed in a few lines.

 A string quartet competently performed musical offerings, which could convey a manic feel.
 This was appropriate for when Hannah was attacked in a car park, and less so in other scenes.
 The general sameness of some sequences detracted from the work.
 This, coupled with curious decisions (like Hannah’s abrupt move to rural Norway in Part 3, away from her support network), created an impression that a clutter of ideas might have prevented the better ones from being advanced over the 75 minutes.

 This was unfortunate, as there were some effective scenes in the work.
-Campbell often had the better of the material.
-Her account of the pleasure of flirting in a coffee shop with an attractive man communicated the human need to be seen and connect, as well as celebrating a milestone in her transition.
+Carter often had the better of the material.
+An account of the pleasure of flirting in a coffee shop with an attractive man communicated the human need to be seen and connect, as well as celebrating a milestone in their transition.

 Perhaps moments such as this will give some audiences enough of a payoff.
 Others might have hoped for a deeper insight into the challenges faced by the transgender community.

 Performance: Thursday 23 January 2020 – 7.30pm